 The treasurer’s role is to monitor the organization’s finances.
 This includes the follow duties:

-Assist executive director and president with preparation of annual budget and develop strategic plans for future.
+Assist Executive Director and president with preparation of annual budget and develop strategic plans for future.

-Check financial reports provided by executive director (monthly).
+Check financial reports provided by Executive Director (monthly).

-Review annual 990 and 1099 forms provided by executive director and discuss with executive committee before executive director files with IRS.
+Review annual 990 and 1099 forms provided by Executive Director and discuss with executive committee before Executive Director files with IRS.

 Alert president of any discrepancies or concerns.

-Give financial reports at executive, board, and annual meetings.
+Give financial reports at executive, board, chapter chair and annual meetings.

-The treasurer shall annually remind the executive committee of the date of the last randomly called audit as directed on page 79, under Executive Director Operations Guide.
+The treasurer shall annually remind the executive committee of the date of the last randomly called audit as directed in the Executive Director Operations Guide.

 Serve on finance committee.